Search results for: youth

 If you plan to work in any role that that undertakes a regulated activity, namely working with children or vulnerable adults, then you will need an enhanced Disclosure and Barring Service (DBS) certificate.
 For information on what amounts to regulated activity with children, please visit here: Regulated Activity with Children.
 All unfiltered records will

-Record Deletion Process – ACRO Deletion of Records from National Police Systems
+A Guide to ACRO Record Deletion Process from National Police Systems

-It is possible to apply for the deletion of police records from the Police National Computer (PNC), National Fingerprint Database (IDENT1) and the National DNA Database (NDNAD).
-The National Police Chiefs’ Council (NPCC) call this process the “Record Deletion Process.”
-Locally held records, such as custody records and custody photos, are managed under the Authorised
+Did you know that it’s possible to apply for the deletion of police records from the Police National Computer (PNC), National Fingerprint Database (IDENT1) and the National DNA Database (NDNAD)?
+The National Police Chiefs’ Council (NPCC) calls this process the “Record Deletion Process.”
+Locally held records, such as custody records and custody photos, are managed

 Police Cautions